mjdamgaard/UP-Web-Project/new_readme_draft.md

 The funding of the resources is thus not a concern for the developers of the apps and features, but is instead a matter purely between the platform and the end users who consume those resources.
 The platform thus keeps track of the resources that each user consumes, but does not care about where and how these resources are consumed.

-Note that since the platform is able to include any kind of app, including any kind of website that you can imagine, personal or otherwise, this means that you will be able to have any kind of website that you want hosted essentially for free and in perpetuity by a user-programmable platform: You only pay the small cost of storing the source code for your website (which might even be covered by a free plan), and the visitors will carry cost of any additional resources that it needs to consume.
+Note that since the platform is able to host any kind of app, including any kind of website that you can imagine, personal or otherwise, you will thus be able to have any kind of website that you want hosted essentially for free and in perpetuity by a user-programmable platform: You only pay the small cost of storing the source code for your website (which might even be covered by a free plan), and the visitors and users of your site will then carry the rest of the costs.

 #### 5. An open and decentralized network